VictoriaMetrics/VictoriaMetrics/README.md

 * `<column_pos>` is the position of the CSV column (field).
 Column numbering starts from 1.
 The order of parsing rules may be arbitrary.
 * `<type>` describes the column type.
 Supported types are:
-  * `metric` - the corresponding CSV column at `<column_pos>` contains metric value.
+  * `metric` - the corresponding CSV column at `<column_pos>` contains metric value, which must be integer of floating-point number.
     The metric name is read from the `<context>`.
 CSV line must have at least a single metric field.
+Multiple metric fields per CSV line is OK.
   * `label` - the corresponding CSV column at `<column_pos>` contains label value.
 The label name is read from the `<context>`.
     CSV line may have arbitrary number of label fields.
-All these fields are attached to all the configured metrics.
+All these labels are attached to all the configured metrics.
   * `time` - the corresponding CSV column at `<column_pos>` contains metric time.
 CSV line may contain either one or zero columns with time.
     If CSV line has no time, then the current time is used.
 The time is applied to all the configured metrics.
     The format of the time is configured via `<context>`.
 Supported time formats are: